+We welcome programs from across the United States with a demonstrated commitment to an integrated approach to edible education and justice.
 The Edible Schoolyard Intensive solely accepts teams consisting of three to five members.
 Team members might include educators, school food service staff, administrators, or supply chain and community partners.
 One member of the team attending the Intensive must represent your school or district's food service program.
 As part of the application, you will be asked to provide a letter of support from your school or district administration.

 We strongly encourage applicants from a diversity of backgrounds, particularly from historically marginalized communities most impacted by the consequences of an unjust food system and underrepresented in the fields of education, health, and the environment.
-Teams who will contribute to the diversity of our training programs will be given preference during the review process.
+Teams who will contribute to the increased diversity of our training programs will be given preference during the review process.